 I recently graduated with a Master’s degree in Computational Linguistics from the University of Washington, where I was advised by Shane Steinert-Threlkeld.
 I currently work with Saloni Dash and Aylin Caliskan at UW’s Information School on reasoning and AI bias.

-I’m broadly interested in how language interacts with other cognitive processes, specifically semantic cognition, generalization and reasoning and in both humans and language models.
+- how language interacts with other cognitive processes (such as semantic cognition, generalization and reasoning) in humans and language models

 In my free time, I enjoy reading, watching films, dancing, and learning to knit!